Google Photos Wastes Too Much Cellular Data

 After this the app won’t be able to access the Internet via cellular data at all.
 You will see only those thumbnails and photos that have already been cached before:

-On Android you cannot completely cut off mobile data access for Google Photos.
-But you can only restrict app’s background data.
+On Android devices you cannot completely cut off mobile data access for Google Photos.
+Instead, you can restrict app’s background data.
 However, this often helps stop traffic wasting.

 On your Android phone or tablet:

 - Select “Data usage”:

 - Scroll down and select “Mobile data usage”: